 Review an Open Shift Offer

 To see which resources have been sent an offer, made a claim (accepted), declined the offer, or who have been selected for allocation, right-click on the draft shift card under offer and select "Review offer."
 This will open the "Review" tab of the shift offers modal.

 Figure 5.
 Reviewing shift offers.

-For those resources who have made a claim for the shift, a "Select" button appear to the right of their name.
+For those resources who have made a claim for the shift, a "Select" button appears to the right of their name.
 The status of their claim is also updated from "Pending" to "Accepted."